Cat Scratchers | Mounted Cat Furniture | Cat Gyms | Cat Trees | Cat Condos | Cat Beds | Modular Cat Furniture | Cat Stairs | Which Should I Buy?

 So, to get us started, let’s take a look at the different kinds of cat furniture out there.
 First off, cat nail scratchers: something to keep them from ruining your human furniture!

 In terms of cat furniture, for most people these are a “must have”.
 They’re broadly split along two lines.
 It’s extremely unlikely that a cat won’t use a scratching post.
 If your cat isn’t interested in theirs, they might just prefer a different type.

 Cat Scratching Posts

 Pros: Your furniture is less likely to get attacked by a bored or restless cat if there’s a scratching post in the room.
 It helps cats to keep their claws trim, provides them with a little exercise, and helps them to stretch.
 There’s been plenty of academic study which underpins the importance of having a cat scratcher for your pet.
 You can even get catnip scratching posts, which should keep them occupied for hours!

 Cons: We really can’t think of a downside to having a cat scratching post.
 The only word of warning we’d sound is that we’ve seen some on the market which are designed to be placed near your furniture, with the idea being the cat scratches the post instead of the furniture.
 We don’t recommend that – we think that teaches the cat to associate that part of the house with scratching at things!
 The best place for a scratching post is in a room you spend a lot of time with your cat, but away from anything you don’t want to get claw marks in.

 Typical price: This is basic cat furniture, and it shouldn’t cost you more than $20.
 There are fancier models available of course – you can get double height scratching posts.
 You can get scratching posts with a cat bed on top of them.
 You can get cat scratching posts with multiple levels so your cat has a range of perspectives to survey its kingdom from!
 Obviously the larger models with more features will cost more money, so just select the one that suits your budget best.
 Remember that a cheap scratching post is likely to wear out quite quickly.
 Of course, now we’ve told you what scratching posts are made of, if you’re good at DIY you could make your own scratching post!

-Cat Scratching Boards
+Cat Scratching Boards & Cat Scratching Mats

 It’s the same cat scratcher principle, but horizontal instead of vertical.
 These may take the form of something that resembles a cat scratching post laid on its side, or an actual flat board which looks like a thick mat.
 They’re generally made of the same materials as scratching posts.